updated May 2021

 After many days spent analyzing data, reviewing guidelines, examining potential scenarios and outcomes, we have come to this current decision on BookTrails Camps for 2021:

-- Our camps are currently scheduled to run with 10 children per camp.
-The weeks that only have one camp scheduled will have two groups of 10 for the same theme.
-If permitted, we will increase group sizes to 12-15 students.
+- Our camps are currently scheduled to run with 12-15 children per group.
+The weeks that only have one camp scheduled will have one group of 12 and one group of 15 for the same theme.

 - Our weeklong overnight camps are scheduled to run from Monday-Friday with four overnights.
 These will switch to day camps with Thursday night overnights if forced to due to Covid restrictions.
 If this is the case, families will be refunded the $200 difference.